vecno-io/metafab-godot-ui/readme.md

 # Godot API client for metafab

-Complete MetaFab API references and guides can be found at: https://trymetafab.com
+> WIP: This add-on is under construction; naming, structure, and functionality might change.

+An add-on for the Godot engine that wraps the MetaFab's API into simple HTTPRequest nodes while providing a static interface with callbacks that behave like one-off signals.

 ## Overview

+* Godot Engine: 3.5.1 (4.x)
-* API version: 1.3.0
+* MetaFab API version: 1.3.0

+An add-on for the Godot engine that wraps the MetaFab's API into simple HTTPRequest nodes while providing a static interface class with callbacks that behave like signals.

+---

+A complete MetaFab API references and guides can be found at: https://trymetafab.com